Spellskite-coding/Secrets_finder/README.md

-# Secret Scanner
+# Secrets Scanner

-**Secret Scanner** is a Python tool designed to detect sensitive information (secrets, API keys, tokens, etc.) in files and directories.
+**Secrets Scanner** is a Python tool designed to detect sensitive information (secrets, API keys, tokens, etc.) in files and directories.
 It uses regex patterns to identify potential leaks and can generate a JSON report for further analysis.

 ---